grafana/grafana/docs/sources/administration/service-accounts/_index.md

 # Service accounts in Grafana

-A service account is generally a regular user account, but used to run automated or compute workloads with care for specific use cases.
+A service account can be used to run automated or compute workloads.

 {{< section >}}